Texas Tech Red Raiders football

-The Texas Tech Red Raiders football program is a college football team that represents Texas Tech University (variously "Texas Tech" or "TTU").
-The team competes as a member of the Big 12 Conference, which is a Division I Football Bowl Subdivision (formerly Division I-A) of the National Collegiate Athletic Association (NCAA).
+The Texas Tech Red Raiders football program is a college football team that represents Texas Tech University (variously "TTU").
+The Red Raiders competes as a member of the Big 12 Conference, which is a Division I Football Bowl Subdivision (formerly Division I-A) of the National Collegiate Athletic Association (NCAA).
 The program began in 1925 and has an overall winning record, including a total of 11 conference titles and one division title.
 On November 8, 2021, Joey McGuire was hired as the team's 17th head football coach, replacing Matt Wells, who was fired in the middle of the 2021 season.
-Home games are played at Cody Campbell Field at Jones AT&T Stadium in Lubbock, Texas.
+Home games are played at Jones AT&T Stadium in Lubbock, Texas.

 History

 Texas Tech (then known as Texas Technological College) fielded its first intercollegiate football team during the 1925 season.
 The team was known as the "Matadors" from 1925 to 1936, a name suggested by the wife of E. Y. Freeland, the first football coach, to reflect the influence of the Spanish Renaissance architecture on campus.
 In 1932, Texas Tech joined the Border Intercollegiate Athletic Conference, also known as the Border Conference.
 The school's short-lived Matadors moniker was replaced officially in 1937 with "Red Raiders", a nickname bestowed upon them by a sportswriter impressed by their bright scarlet uniforms that remains to this day.
 That same year, the team won its first conference championship and was invited to the Sun Bowl.
 The game was played on January 1, 1938, and resulted in a 7–6 loss to the West Virginia Mountaineers.
 Texas Tech suffered four more bowl losses before their first postseason win in the 1952 Sun Bowl.
 Before withdrawing from the Border Conference in 1956, the Red Raiders won eight conference championships and one co-championship, the most held by a Border Conference member.

 In 1956, Texas Tech was admitted to the Southwest Conference (SWC), but was ineligible for any title during a four-year probationary period.
 It gained full SWC membership and began official conference play in 1960.
 The Red Raiders won conference co-championships in 1976 and 1994.
 The team remained in the SWC until the conference dissolved in 1996.
 The university was invited and became a charter member in the South Division of the Big 12 Conference.
 Texas Tech was the only member of the Big 12 to boast a winning record every year from the conference's formation in 1996 through end 2010.
 In 2003, Texas Tech was the only team to ever have 5 or more players with at least 60 receptions in a single season.
 In 2008, the Red Raiders were one of three football teams involved in the first three way conference division tie.

+In 1932, Texas Tech played their only contest against Notre Dame, beating the Fighting Irish 32-0.